How to Open a File or Folder in Windows 11 Terminal (CMD)

 Changing the default terminal to CMD in Windows Terminal

-3. Select “Settings” from the dropdown menu.
+3. Pick “Settings” from the menu that pops up.

 Related resource: Add Folder to Path Environment Variable in Windows 11/10